conlin-matt/SurfRCaT/docs/tutorials.md

 1. Create a directory called `SurfRCaT_Tutorial1`.
 Download the video into this directory.
 2. Download/install and invoke the tool (see [Download](https://conlin-matt.github.io/SurfRCaT/download.html)).

-   > **Note**
-   >
-   > If you're using the pre-compiled app, a window will open alongside the GUI and will show a lot of (mostly unimportant) output.
-However, this window will show any errors/exceptions that occur while you are using the tool, and so can be a valuable source of information for diagnosing and reporting issues.
-This output is printed to your command window if you are running the tool from source.

 3. In the Welcome screen, select "Calibrate a surfcam".
 4. Browse to and select the `../SurfRCaT_Tutorial1` directory as the working directory.
 Press Continue.
 5. Input the values listed below within the "Any camera" box.
 Then use the "Browse" button to select the example video file in your